death/ssh-tunnels/README.md

 - You may want to temporarily change a tunnel's local port.
 To do that you may provide a prefix argument to the run command, for example by typing `C-u 1235 r`

 ## Auto-ssh-tunnels-mode

 This package also includes a global minor-mode that automatically starts SSH tunnels when Emacs's built-in `open-network-stream` function is used.
-This mode checks whether a new connection is to localhost and to a port for which `ssh-tunnels-configurations` has a tunnel with a matching local port, and if so, makes sure that the tunnel is running.
+Before a connection is made to a host and port that correspond to a tunnel's host and local port, this mode will make sure that the tunnel is running.

 Use `M-x auto-ssh-tunnels-mode` to enable this global minor-mode.